Iheartweb/Lu/docs/getting_started.md

   PATH_TO_LU_MAPS = PATH_TO_LU + 'maps/';
 ```

 This line tells Inject the host to request files from.
 Change them to point to the location of Lu on your server.
-If your loading Lu from a remote server please see the <a href="#">inject guide</a> for cross domain loading.
+If your loading Lu from a remote server please see the <a href="#">Inject guide</a> for cross domain loading.
 ```js
 Inject.setModuleRoot('http://localhost/');
 ```

-These rules tell inject how to map commonJS module Ids to files.
+These rules tell Inject how to map commonJS module Ids to files.
 For example the id of 'lu/Foo' maps to ````[PATH_TO_LU_COMPONENTS]foo.js``` Change thees rules at your own risk!

 The last lines that we'll look at tell Inject to load Lu's core javascript, a default set of mappers, as well as to initialize Lu when the document is ready.
 Changes to the DOM after ```domready```, are picked up automatically.
 See our guide to mappers for more information on this.